1905 Alberta general election: Aftermath

-The Liberal Party under Premier Rutherford dominated the election capturing 22 of the 25 available seats in a landslide victory, while Bennett's Conservative Party captured a mere two seats and Bennett himself was not successful in Calgary.
+In the election, Premier Rutherford's Liberal Party dominated, winning 23 of the 25 available seats in a landslide victory.
+Bennett's Conservative Party captured only two seats, and Bennett himself was unsuccessful in Calgary.
 The Liberals were confident that they would form a majority government prior to the election, but had not expected so many seats.
-Liberal MP Talbot estimated the Liberals would capture 18 seats.
-The Conservatives did not expect the defeat, being successful in nominating candidates in 22 of the 25 ridings and having entrenched support in southern Alberta.
-The conservatives attributed their defeat to the Roman Catholic vote which was felt to be sympathetic to Laurier for his support of separate schools, with Bennett himself attributing his loss in Calgary to Roman Catholic influences, the labour vote and his time travelling outside of the district.
-Bennett quickly resigned from his position as leader and temporarily retired from politics.
-Conservatives also attributed the loss to non-Anglo-Saxon voters.
-However, the Conservative victories by Cornelius Hiebert in Rosebud and Albert Robertson in High River went against this trend.
-Hiebert, a Russian-born Mennonite, won in his constituency, while Robertson was aided by a third candidate syphoning votes from the incumbent Liberal opponent.
+Liberal member of parliament Talbot estimated that the party would on win 18 seats.
+The Conservatives, on the other hand, did not expect the defeat, having successfully nominated candidates in 22 of the 25 ridings and having entrenched support in southern Alberta.
+The Conservatives attributed their defeat to the Roman Catholic vote, which was believed to be sympathetic to Laurier for his support of separate schools.
+Bennett himself attributed his loss in Calgary to Roman Catholic influences, the labour vote, and his time travelling outside of the district.
+Bennett quickly resigned from his position as Conservative leader and temporarily retired from politics.
+Some Conservatives also attributed the loss to non-Anglo-Saxon voters, but the victories of Cornelius Hiebert in Rosebud and Albert Robertson in High River went against this trend.
+Hiebert, a Russian-born Mennonite, won in his constituency, while Robertson was aided by a third candidate siphoning votes from the incumbent Liberal opponent.

-Historian Lewis Thomas argues the Liberal landslide was due to the incumbent position of the Liberal government which in its two months had not been tested with scandal or policy, making it difficult for effective opposition and criticism, all the while being able to maintain all the powers of patronage an incumbent would have.
-The Liberals effectively exercised the machinery of government from both the provincial and federal levels, with Thomas noting a few surviving written suggestions for Liberal appointments.
-Furthermore, Thomas argues the strong positions taken by the Conservative Party on the provincial right to control the school system and public lands did not make a significant impression on voters.
+Historian Lewis Thomas argues the Liberal landslide was due to the incumbent position of the Liberal government, which in its two months had not been tested with scandal or policy, making it difficult for effective opposition and criticism.
+Meanwhile, the Liberals were able to maintain all the powers of patronage that an incumbent would have.
+Thomas notes that the Liberals effectively exercised the machinery of government at both the provincial and federal levels, with Thomas noting a few letters between liberals suggesting appointments.
+Furthermore, Thomas argues that the strong positions taken by the Conservative Party on the provincial right to control the school system and public lands did not make a significant impression on voters.

+One of the concrete benefits of being the government in waiting in advance of the election was control of the appointment of returning officers.
+In Innisfail district, this meant an additional seat when the vote count resulted in a tie.